It can be difficult to recognise the signs of abuse.

 Understand that abuse and family violence affects children.

 If abuse or violence is happening to you, your children will most likely be aware of it, even if they don’t witness it directly.
 There are things you can do to help your children.
 For information on how to help protect children, see our information for mothers.
-Children and young people can read the Bursting the Bubble website.
+Children and young people can read the What's Okay at Home? website.

 Everyone, regardless of their age, ability, ethnicity, sexuality, religion or culture, has the right to live free from abuse, fear and threat.
 It’s against the law for someone to physically hurt you, threaten you, or to coerce or force you into sexual contact.
 You also have the right to equal treatment before the law.